-Getting back to Earth is no easy task for astronauts as their heat shields must withstand temperatures of over 3,000 degrees Fahrenheit due to the friction of the atmosphere.
-Students will design, build, test, re-design and re-test their heat shields to ensure they can protect astronauts during re-entry.
+Getting back to Earth is no easy task for astronauts as their heat shields must withstand temperatures of over 3,000 degrees Fahrenheit due to the aerodynamic heating of re-entry.
+Students will design, build and test their heat shields to ensure they can protect astronauts during re-entry.

-How is an astronaut protected from the cold conditions on Mars?
+How is an astronaut protected from the cold conditions on the moon?
 Students will design and build a cryo-capsule to protect your astronauts from extreme temperatures of -321° Fahrenheit (-196° Celsius).

 Experience artifacts usually not available to the public in our specialized touch tour.
 Items from the throughout the history of human space flight will be available to explore through touch.

 Discover what it takes to travel to Mars, what hardware will get humans to the fourth planet in our solar system and how humans may live on the red planet in the next few decades.